 About Us

-1. Determine the prevalence of economic hardship among caregivers of school-aged children and adolescents with kidney disease.
+1. Determine the prevalence of economic hardship among caregivers of pre-school children, school-aged children, adolescents and young adults with kidney disease.

 2. Better understand the social and economic determinants of health inequality in children with chronic kidney disease.